 The character of the neighborhood is concentrated retail, office and service uses.
 The downtown area is an appropriate location for a hotel because the pre-existing infrastructure and development patterns can support the proposed hotel use.
-The three-story addition will be constructed close to the public sidewalk in line with pre-existing structures adjacent to it.
-As stated above the height of the building will be in conformance with the Zoning Ordinance requirement for buildings fronting on Lake Street.
-The massing and aesthetics of the additional floors will be compatible and consistent with the surrounding buildings and uses.
+The one-story addition will be constructed close to the public sidewalk in line with pre-existing structures adjacent to it.
+The height of the building will be in conformance with the Zoning Ordinance requirement for buildings fronting on Lake Street.
+The massing and aesthetics of the additional floor will be compatible and consistent with the surrounding buildings and uses.
 For the above stated reasons, the proposal should be compatible with the surrounding land uses.